Allar/ue5-style-guide/README.md

 This is also the primary reason why Epic's Marketplace staff enforces the same policy for submitted assets.

-After a migration, safe merging of assets can be done using the 'Replace References' tool in the content browser with the added clarity of assets not belonging to a project's top level folder are clearly pending a merge.
+After a migration, then optionally, safe merging of assets can be done using the 'Replace References' tool in the content browser with the added clarity of assets not belonging to a project's top level folder are clearly pending a merge.
 Once assets are merged and fully migrated, there shouldn't be another top level folder in your Content tree.
 This method is _100%_ guaranteed to make any migrations that occur completely safe.

 <a name="2.2.2e1"></a>
 ##### 2.2.2e1 Master Material Example